 The exhibition will take place in Atkinson Hall home of the Qualcomm Institute, the UC San Diego home of the California Institute of Telecommunications and Information Technologies (CalIT2).
 We will look for work that can take advantage of the multiple spaces in this venue which include:

+If your work is specifically for one of these spaces, please indicate.
 For these specialized technologies, we will have additional interaction with selected artists for a period of time before the conference.

 All selected artists will get a free day of registration for both conferences.
 We can also provide limited funding for travel and practical expenses related to the exhibition pieces.
 More details soon.